Sounder (film): Critical reception

-Sounder received critical acclaim, with reviewers praising it as a welcome antidote to the contemporaneous wave of films starring African-Americans, many of which were considered of low quality genre or "Blacksploitation" features.
+Sounder received critical acclaim, with reviewers praising it as a welcome antidote to the contemporaneous wave of films starring African-Americans, many of which were considered of low quality genre or "Blaxploitation" features.
 Variety wrote that the picture had been "for good or ill, singled out to test whether the black audience will respond to serious films about the black experience rather than the 'super black' exploitation features."
 The film's depiction of a loving family was hailed as a banner accomplishment for black filmmakers and audiences.
 Based on 20 reviews, Sounder holds a 90% "Fresh" score (and an average of 7.7/10) on Rotten Tomatoes.

 John Simon wrote "Sounder is a rare honest movie about people who work the soil under conditions of extreme rigor.
 Sounder is also a rare honest Hollywood movie about blacks, making it virtually unique".

 Film critic Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, stating: "there's not a level where it doesn't succeed completely", and predicting Sounder would resonate with children and adults.
 Both Gene Siskel, of the Chicago Tribune, and Ebert placed the film on their 10-best lists of 1972.

 In his Family Guide to Movies on Video, Henry Herx wrote: "Sounder captures the humanity of [its] characters and a fine, distanced sense of its sleepy Southern locale.
 The movie earns a deep emotional response from its audience because its [appealing] story and characters are believable.
 Not only a valid examination of the black experience in America, it is also a fine family experience."
 He added that the boy's search for his father "provides additional drama".

 Some of Sounders success was due to its innovative marketing strategy.
 Fox focused on group sales in major cities and targeted religious organizations and schools.
 Radnitz personally visited 35 cities and held over 500 screenings, with 60 simultaneous sneak previews held in New York City.
 Religious establishments came out in favor of the film, with an endorsement by the Catholic Film Office and a study guide for religious educators created by the National Council of Churches.
 The Variety article noted that Fox wrote a study guide, prepared by Dr. Roscoe Brown, Jr., director of Afro-American Affairs at New York University.
 20th Century Fox spent over $1 million promoting the film, according to Variety.